nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [snapt.net: Best Practices for Load Balancing Kubernetes Containers](https://www.snapt.net/blog/best-practices-for-load-balancing-kubernetes-containers)
 * [==vladimir.varank.in: Making sense of requests for CPU resources in Kubernetes== 🌟](https://vladimir.varank.in/notes/2021/09/making-sense-of-requests-for-cpu-resources-in-kubernetes/)
 * [==harness.io: Kubernetes Mistakes: A Beginner’s Guide To Avoiding Common Pitfalls==](https://harness.io/blog/kubernetes-mistakes/)
+* [martinheinz.dev: Keeping Kubernetes Clusters Clean and Tidy 🌟](https://martinheinz.dev/blog/60) As your cluster grows, so does the number of resources, volumes or other API objects and sooner or later you will reach the limits somewhere.
+In this article, you’ll learn how to keep it clean and tidy.

 <center>
 [![k8s experts be like](images/k8sexpertsbelike.jfif){: style="width:50%"}](https://twitter.com/memenetes)